 James M. Flammang has been writing about cars professionally since the mid-1970s.
 Often "on the road" to cover vital industry events and new-product introductions, he deals with nearly every aspect of the auto industry and trade (with the exception of motorsports).

 From 2001 through 2005, Jim Flammang wrote the vehicle buying guide as well as feature stories for cars.com, one of the most popular automotive sites on the web (affiliated with more than 180 major newspapers).
-Articles by Flammang also appeared frequently in the Chicago Tribune newspaper/
+Articles by Flammang also appeared frequently in the Chicago Tribune newspaper.

-Vehicle reviews and feature articles by Flammang are distributed to various publications by autoMedia.com (an online syndicate).
-His vehicle reviews have also appeared frequently on the Kelley Blue Book web site (kbb.com) and in the Northwest Herald, a suburban Chicago newspaper.
-Flammang is a long-time contributor to publications issued by Consumer Guide, and writes the used car reports that appear on their web site and in print.
+Flammang was a long-time contributor to publications issued by Consumer Guide, including writing the used car reports that appeared on their web site and in print.
 His work has appeared in a variety of magazines and newspapers, including NADA's Auto Exec, Auto Remarketing, and Consumers Digest.
-He even contributes to the Chicago Dispatcher, a newspaper aimed at taxi owners and drivers.
+He has even contributed to the Chicago Dispatcher, a newspaper aimed at taxi owners and drivers.

-An automotive historian as well as a journalist and editor, Flammang has authored more than 20 books, including the Chrysler Chronicle; Volkswagen: Beetles, Buses, & Beyond; Chronicle of the American Automobile; Cars of the Fabulous Fifties; Ford Chronicle; Corvette Chronicle; and the Standard Catalog of Imported Cars 1946-1990.
-He also has written three children's books: Cars, a history of the automobile for third-graders; a biography of Robert Fulton for sixth-graders; and, published in August 2007, a biography of the founders of Google for fifth-graders.
-Three more children's books will be published in 2008.
-Flammang is currently working on Steering Toward Oblivion, a critical but humorous history and observation of the car culture and automobile business.
-Also in the works are two books with similarly unique perspectives on everyday life: one pondering the downside of jobs and careers, the other dissecting the development of consumerism and consumption.
+An automotive historian as well as a journalist and editor, Flammang has authored some 30 books, including the Chrysler Chronicle; Volkswagen: Beetles, Buses, & Beyond; Chronicle of the American Automobile; Cars of the Fabulous Fifties; Ford Chronicle; Corvette Chronicle; and the Standard Catalog of Imported Cars 1946-1990.
+He also has written six children's books, including: Cars, a history of the automobile for third-graders; a biography of Robert Fulton for sixth-graders; and a biography of the founders of Google for fifth-graders.
+Three more children's books were published in August 2008.

 One of Flammang's past books is a detailed history of the Chicago Auto Show.
 Illustrated with more than a thousand photographs, many never before seen in print, it tells the full story of the longest consecutive-running auto show in America, from the beginning of the twentieth century to the turn of the next century.